Pizza1234/bigdataschool/README.md

 ## Running jobs

+First run KafkaSparkCassandra (src\main\scala\KafkaSparkCasandra.scala).
+It will listen to Kafka and recieve data in json format and save to created Cassandra table.

-First run LogSparkKafka (src\main\scala\LogSparkKafka.scala) job.
+Then run LogSparkKafka (src\main\scala\LogSparkKafka.scala) job.
 It will read data from the log file and send to Kafka as json string.

-Then run KafkaSparkCassandra (src\main\scala\KafkaSparkCasandra.scala).
-It will get data in json format from Kafka and save to created Cassandra table.